schizoidnightmares/absurdrealms.com/_posts/2024/2024-01-12-proscribe-v-prescribe.md

 I have now corrected this typo:
 > "It is their continued success, ***prescribed*** in the Heaven’s Mandate, that legitimizes their perpetual reign."

-Despite using and paying for <a href="https://www.grammarly.com/" target="_blank">Grammarly ⧉</a> to proofread my work, it doesn't catch everything.
+Despite using and paying for <a href="https://www.grammarly.com/" target="_blank">Grammarly</a> to proofread my work, it doesn't catch everything.
 One of its evolving limits is understanding the intent/context behind a statement.
 With better A.I. in the future, this hopefully will improve.
 That being said, I cannot ever expect it to replace the quality of a human proofreader.
 However, it is cheaper and more efficient.